-Policy B3.4.17 provides that non-residential activities in Living zones should not generate effects associated with the substantially more numbers of vehicles or people that are of a scale incompatible with the living zone as a whole or the surrounding than residential activities.
+Policy B3.4.17 provides that non-residential activities in Living zones should not generate effects associated with the substantially more-numbers of vehicles or people that are of a scale incompatible with the living zone as a whole or the surrounding than residential activities.
 Consideration should include the existing amenity, traffic volume and character as well as the anticipated functioning and amenity of the frontage road.
-The quality of the environment may not be noticeably affected where extra pedestrian and vehicle activity occurs extra people or vehicles on an infrequent basis. may not adversely affect the quality of the environment in residential areas
+The quality of the environment may not be noticeably affected where extra pedestrian and vehicle activity occurs extra people or vehicles on an infrequent basis. environment in residential areas